In another post, we explain what plugins are and how you can use these to easily expand your website’s functionality.

 Once you have deactivated these plugins, click on the Inactive link on the menu at the top of the page …

-Once you have ticked all the check boxes next to the plugins that you want deleted, select Delete from the Bulk Actions drop down menu …
+Once you have selected all of the plugins that you want to delete, choose Delete from the Bulk Actions dropdown menu …

 Click the Apply button …

-A list of all selected plugins will display in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and delete all of the selected plugins …
+A list of all selected plugins will show up in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and delete all of the selected plugins …

-In addition to the methods shown above, you can use a range of 3rd-party tools to manage your plugins.
+As well as the methods shown above, you can install a number of 3rd-party tools that help you manage your WordPress plugins.

 Health Check & troubleshooting